hashimizudario/CurrencyExchangeRateMonitor/README.md

 This is a GitHub action aiming to notify with emails when you have a rather favourable currency exchange rate.
 It is schedule on a daily basis.

 The finance API is provided by [CurrencyLayer](https://currencylayer.com/).
-In this implementation, only free features is utilised.
+In this implementation, only free features are utilised.